FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Black=The mouseover text of the Black King button in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.

-Random color=Makes Lichess randomly pick a side for you.
+Random side=Makes Lichess randomly pick a side for you (white or black).
 The mouseover text of the large button in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.

 Create a game=This button opens a menu (http://lichess.org/setup/hook) that lets you create a game that is listed in the list (or graph) of open games.
 It is one of the 3 rectangular buttons on the "Play" page (http://lichess.org/).